Teaching Information for Clemson

-Clemson Teaching NewsIf you teach at Clemson in any role or have an interest regardless, you can receive notifications of teaching-related events from units across the university.
+Clemson Teaching NewsIf you teach at Clemson in any role or have an interest regardless, you can receive notifications of teaching-related events from units across the university and curated Higher Ed teaching news.
 This includes any staff, special faculty, adjuncts, and graduate students.
-Subscribe to the ClemsonTeaching listserv.
-To share news, contact Dr. Karen Bunch Franklin at email@example.com
+If you are not already enrolled, you can subscribe to the ClemsonTeaching listserv.
+To share teaching news, contact Dr. Karen Bunch Franklin at firstname.lastname@example.org

 Teaching Resource Guide